 By applying World Class Manufacturing principles, we can reduce energy, waste and water, while making our factories and offices more efficient.
 At the same time, we are looking to the future and exploring ways of continuing to manage our impact even after we have maximised our energy reductions.
 One way is by increasing our use of renewable electricity.

 Having made steady progress towards energy-efficient operations, in 2016 we began the process of scaling our carbon reduction efforts further.
-We see renewable energy as key to our carbon reduction strategy and we announced our ambitious target to source 100 percent renewable electricity by 2030, through a public commitment to RE100, a global network of businesses that have voluntarily pledged to source 100 percent of electricity from renewable sources.
-In 2016, our total electricity use was 845,058MWh, out of which 298,374 MWh was renewable electricity.
+We see renewable energy as key to our carbon reduction strategy and have an ambitious target to source 100 percent renewable electricity by 2030, through a public commitment to

 Do you want to know more?

 Together with our customers we make food safe and available, everywhere.
 Since the start in 1951 we have taken pride in providing the best possible processing and packaging solutions for food.